Probability laws associated to the independence preserving quadrirational Yang-Baxter maps -- the ultimate case: Preliminaries

-It is the map $H_I^+$ from \cite{PSTV2010}.
-Many well-known examples of IP mappings can be derived from $H_I^+$ by taking special parameters or performing a singular limit with an appropriate coordinate-wise change of variables, see diagram on page 4 and Section 3.2 in \cite{SasUoz2024}.
+in particular, $F^{(\alpha,\alpha)}(x,y)=(y,x)$.
+It coincides with the map $H_I^+$ from \cite{PSTV2010}.
+Many well-known examples of IP mappings can be derived from $F^{(\alpha,\beta)}$ by taking special parameters or performing a singular limit with an appropriate coordinate-wise change of variables, see the diagram at page 4 and Section 3.2 in \cite{SasUoz2024}.

 It was shown in \cite{SasUoz2024} that $F^{(\alpha,\beta)}$ is an IP map for a distribution that the authors call the generalized second kind beta.
 This distribution, that we denote by $\mathrm{GB}_{II}(\nu,p,q;\gamma)$, is defined through its density